alexgczs/multi-person-detection/README.md

 ## Next steps

 - [x] Inference pipeline (logic of detect multiple persons)
-- [ ] Performance evaluation on the provided dataset
+- [x] Performance evaluation on the provided dataset
+- [x] Technical report generation
 - [ ] Generalization of models
 - [ ] Training pipeline for fit models to the task
 - [ ] Analysis